Bentley Continental GT: Continental GT/GTC V8 (2019–2024)

-Continental GT/GTC Mulliner (2020–)
+Continental GT/GTC Mulliner (2020–2024)

 The Continental GT Mulliner is a luxury version of the Continental GT V8 which's interior features have been handcrafted.
-The car has the Mulliner driving Specification and the Mulliner interior features.
+The car has the Mulliner Driving Specification and the Mulliner interior features.
 This car has a V8 engine identical to the Bentley Continental GT V8 and has the same capabilities.
 This car also has a Convertible version known as the GTC Mulliner with the same configurations as all the other models have.

-Continental GT/GTC Speed (2021–)
+Continental GT/GTC Speed (2021–2024)

 The Bentley Continental GT speed is a car powered by a W12 engine as the Continental GT which enables it to accelerate from 0 to 100 km/h in 3.5 seconds and reach a maximum speed of 208 mph.
 It also has a maximum torque of 900 Nm and a maximum power of 659 PS.
 The interior features sporty seats and the new Bentley rotating screen.
 This car also has a convertible edition which has the same capabilities of the GT coupé except the acceleration capability of 0-100 km/h which takes 3.6 seconds.

+Fourth generation (2024–present)

+Continental GT/GTC Speed (2024–)

+The press release for the 2025 Continental GT was made on 25 June 2024, following several weeks of media previews with the model's prototype.
+The fourth generation Continental was introduced with the top range Speed specification which made its public debut at the 2024 Goodwood Festival of Speed.

+The fourth generation GT Speed is powered by a twin-turbo Ultra Performance Hybrid V8 engine, replacing the outgoing W12 engine which ceased production in mid-2024.
+Capable of generating a maximum power of 782 PS and a maximum torque of 1000 Nm, the new hybrid engine enables the car to accelerate from 0 to 100 km/h in 3.2 seconds.
+Retaining the exterior look and the Porsche Panamera platform of the third generation Continental GT, the fourth generation model has been slightly restyled with features adopted from the Bentley Mulliner Bacalar and Mulliner Batur concept cars.
+This includes the introduction of new headlights, making the model the first Bentley to have a single-headlight setup since the 1959 Bentley S2.
+At 2459 kg, the car is also heavier than the third generation model; this owes to the 25.9kWh battery mounted behind the rear axle which contributes to the fourth generation's 49:51 weight distribution.
+Manufacturer figures indicate an electric-only range of 81 km from the plug-in battery alone.